 The window frame to the right of the photograph gives it a nice balance, whilst the contrast on the right-angle of the open frame emphasises the light passing through the window.

 This is a myth.
 Overcast lighting is much easier to work with and can produce equally interesting photos.
 For outdoor photography portraits, this is a great tip.

 The similarity between the colour of the sky and sea on an overcast day gives this photo a lot of its strength.

-The photo below would have been relatively boring had it not been for the dynamic changes in the green colour.
+The photo below would have been boring had it not been for the dynamic changes in the green colour.
 These help to emphasise the bumpy nature of the hills ahead.

 This is a very basic example of what I’m talking about; have a play for yourself and link us to some of your results.
 You’ll find that outdoor photography using natural light is the only way forward.

 This resulted in one of my favourite photos of the set.
 Here it is.
 As you can see, this is one of the best outdoor photography tips when using natural light.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: